Marieve Herington

-Marieve Herington (born February 22, 1988) is a Canadian actress and singer who has appeared in recurring roles on How I Met Your Mother, Good Luck Charlie and Ever After High.
-She provides the voice of Tilly Green on the Disney Channel show Big City Greens as well as voicing animated lead characters in Delilah & Julius and Pearlie.
-In addition to that, she voiced Celestia Ludenburg in the popular anime video game Danganronpa: Trigger Happy Havoc.
+Marieve Herington (born February 22, 1988) is a Canadian actress and singer who has appeared in recurring roles on How I Met Your Mother, Good Luck Charlie, and Ever After High.
+She provides the voice of Tilly Green on the Disney Channel series Big City Greens as well as voices in various Japanese anime television series such as Honoka Kousaka in Love Live!
+School Idol Project and Tatsumaki in One Punch Man.
 At the age of 12, she began singing in major public performances.
 Since the age of 16, she has been fronting her own jazz ensembles.
 Currently, she performs with the Marieve Herington Band.

 Early life and career

-Herington is a native of Oakville, Ontario, Canada, where she attended St. Mildred's-Lightbourn School.
-She studied drama at the University of Toronto.
+Herington was born in Oakville, Ontario to Claudette (née Sirico) and Gordon Herington, who died in 2003 when she was 15.
+She attended St. Mildred's-Lightbourn School and studied drama at the University of Toronto.

 Appearing in a series of Canadian Tire and KFC commercials, she joined the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA) at the age of 9.

 Her first jazz group, Marieve and her Midnight Blues, played the annual Downtown Oakville Jazz Festival, Oakville Waterfront Festival, restaurants, and other local events.
 Her first album, Blossoming, published under her own label Maribelle Records, was made available on the Timely Manor label distributed through Fontana North/Universal.
 She performed on the Toronto jazz circuit with Babes in Jazzland and members of The Royal Jelly Orchestra, appearing on two more albums.

-She sang the theme songs for CBC Television's Sesame Park, Nelvana's Pippi Longstocking and TVOntario's Marigold's Mathemagics.
+She sang the theme songs for CBC Television's Sesame Park, Nelvana's Pippi Longstocking, and TVOntario's Marigold's Mathemagics.

 Herington moved to Los Angeles in 2008.
 The Marieve Herington Band performs in southern California and Toronto.
 Their latest album is Midnight Sessions.

+On April 14, 2021, Herington announced that she became an American citizen.